annenakamoto/annenakamoto.github.io/_posts/2026-7-11-Rapid-‘Ōhi‘a-Death-research.md

     Preliminary results: A) ROD isolate locations and dates for preliminary set of genomes.
 B) Preliminary genome set phylogeny, genome sizes, TE contents.
 C) Diversity (SNP and SV) rarefaction curves for both species, showing non-saturation.
   </figcaption>
 </figure>

+#### Next steps

+I plan to produce many more C. lukuohia and C. huliohia isolate genomes in order to capture the genetic diversity of these species and perform population-scale comparative analyses.
+I am looking forward to continuing my work on this project and bringing attention to the issue of ROD for the conservation of the native ‘ōhi‘a tree.
+Stay tuned!

 ### Sources